Philip Türje: Last years

 Béla IV died on 3 May 1270 after 35 years of reign.
 According to his last will and testament, he was buried in the church of the Conventual Franciscans in Esztergom, next to his youngest son Béla, who predeceased him.
 However, as 15th-century historian Antonio Bonfini recorded, Philip had his corpse transferred to the Esztergom Cathedral and reburied him amid bright ceremony.
 Upon the intervention of the Holy See, the Minorites only succeeded in regaining Béla's remains after a long lawsuit.
 After Béla's death, his daughter, Anna, seized the royal treasury and fled to Bohemia, while other lords rebelled against the rightful heir.
 Arriving from his province in Eastern Hungary, Duke Stephen immediately left Székesfehérvár for Esztergom to ensure the safety of coronation jewelry.
 Following that Duke Stephen and Archbishop Philip jointly returned to Székesfehérvár, where Philip crowned him in early June 1270.
-Although Philip was replaced as royal chancellor by Stephen V's loyal prelate Stephen Báncsa, the ispánate of Esztergom was granted to the Archdiocese of Esztergom on 18 May 1270, thus Philip became the first perpetual count (or ispán) ever in Hungarian history.
+Although Philip was replaced as royal chancellor by Stephen V's loyal prelate Stephen II Báncsa, the ispánate of Esztergom was granted to the Archdiocese of Esztergom on 18 May 1270, thus Philip became the first perpetual count (or ispán) ever in Hungarian history.
 Since then the archbishops were simultaneously also styled as ispáns of Esztergom County with some minor interruptions until the 20th century.
+Philip was involved in the peace attempts between Stephen and Ottokar in the summer of 1270.
+He sent his chancellor Anthony (also a legal scholar and archdeacon of Sasvár) to escort Stephen's envoys to the Bohemian court.